What Else Should Rule Platforms Be Doing? Tying in More Directly to Business Governance

 Ronald G. Ross Co-Founder & Principal, Business Rule Solutions, LLC , Executive Editor, Business Rules Journal and Co-Chair, Building Business Capability (BBC) Read Author Bio || Read All Articles by Ronald G. Ross

-The key factor in considering how rule platforms could better support business governance is to remember how business governance is formally communicated.
-It's expressed in natural language in governance documents, starting with policies and directives.
+A key factor in considering how rule platforms could better support business and government is to remember how guidance is formally communicated.
+It's expressed in natural language in documents, starting with policies and directives.

 On top of that is an array of legal documents, almost all pure text as well, including:

-Alongside are authoritative sources of science and engineering knowledge, documents which are also always extensively framed in text.
+Alongside these are authoritative sources of science and engineering knowledge, documents which are also often extensively framed in text.

-Like it or not, policy makers and knowledge workers by and large will never learn a diagrammatic or tabular way to represent or revise the rules already expressed in these artifacts.
-Why should they?!
+Like it or not, policy makers and knowledge workers by and large will never learn a different means to represent, revise, or disambiguate the policies, rules, and other content already expressed in these artifacts.
+And why should they?!

-What impacts does this have for the day-to-day needs and practices of business governance?
+What impacts does the gap have for the day-to-day needs and practices of business and government?

 • Loss of traceability.
-Top-down, it's hard to determine what pieces of code implement which piece of governance so as to prove that obligations have been met correctly.
-Just ask compliance people.
-They're often the ones who feel the pain most acutely.
+Top-down, it's hard to determine what pieces of code implement which policy so as to prove that obligations have been met correctly.
+Compliance professionals feel this pain acutely (or sometimes are simply too numb to articulate it).

-Loss of traceability, however, works both ways.
-Bottom-up, it's hard to determine the immediate business motivation for crucial pieces of code so as to understand what results should be considered authentic.
+• Loss of traceability, however, works both ways.
+Bottom-up, it's hard to determine real-life motivation for crucial pieces of code so as to understand what results should be considered authentic.

 So, impact assessment is difficult and time-consuming in both directions.
 Nobody enjoys it or feels very productive doing it.